Essential Travel Vaccines for Vietnam: What You Need (2025 Guide)

 Yes, it’s one of the most highly recommended vaccines for Vietnam.
 Hepatitis A is very common and easily spread through contaminated food or water, which is a risk you’ll encounter across Vietnam, especially when enjoying local cuisine.

 What about Japanese Encephalitis (JE)?
-Do I need that?
+Do I need Japanese Encephalitis vaccine for Vietnam?

 JE vaccine is usually recommended for travelers spending a month or more in rural areas during the transmission season (May-October), or for shorter trips involving extensive outdoor exposure (camping, trekking) in rural/agricultural areas during that season.
 It’s less likely to be needed for short trips focused only on major cities.